ValkaHonda/Literature/README.md

 # Literature

-Crossplatform mobile application for bulgarian literature.
+Crossplatform mobile application for Bulgarian literature.

 ## Used Technologies